13 of the best kids’ gardening sets and tools in 2023

 A full watering can is heavy for little hands to carry, but this lightweight, miniature metal version should be just right for kids.
 The bright colours have extra kid-appeal, while the rose will help them water plants gently, rather than drowning them.

-Buy Briers Kids Watering Can on Amazon
+Buy Briers Kids Watering Can from Morrisons

 Suttons Vegetable Seeds

-As Alan Titchmarsh says, getting kids into gardening is always easier if they can see results fast and get to enjoy the fruits of their labours.
+As Alan Titchmarsh says, getting kids into gardening is always easier if they can see results fast and get to enjoy the fruits of their labour.
 Growing tasty vegetables ticks both of those boxes.
 Choose fast-growing veg that they like to eat.
 Spring onions, lettuce and radishes are quick and easy to grow, so ideal for kids to get started with.

 Price: from £1.75